Andrew McCutchen Player Props: Pirates vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the ninth-ranked team ERA among all league pitching staffs (3.87).
+- The Rangers have a 3.81 team ERA that ranks seventh across all league pitching staffs.

-- Rangers pitchers combine to surrender 48 home runs (one per game), the ninth-fewest in baseball.
+- The Rangers give up the seventh-fewest home runs in baseball (48 total, one per game).

-- In his most recent time out on Thursday, the righty threw seven innings against the Atlanta Braves, giving up three earned runs while surrendering five hits.
+- His last time out came on Saturday against the Colorado Rockies, when the lefty threw seven innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.